ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-s3.md

 ## S3 Storage Classes
 S3 - AWS guarantees 99.99% availability for the S3 Platform and 11 x 9 for durability.

-S3-Infrequently Accessed - Less frequently used data that needs rapid access - there is a charge a retrieval fee
+S3-Infrequently Accessed - Less frequently used data that needs rapid access - there is a charge a retrieval fee; 99.9% availability

-S3-Reduced Redundancy Storage - 99.99% durability - for files that can be regen'd.
+S3-Reduced Redundancy Storage - 99.99% durability & availablity - for files that can be regen'd.

 [glacier](https://aws.amazon.com/glacier/) - an object storage capability that is mostly offline and way, way cheaper than S3.
 It might take hours (like 3-5 hours) to retrieve an object from glacier so it is mostly suited towards stuff you need to store but will rarely, if ever, need to access.